The Name of the Rose: The aedificium's labyrinth

 The mystery revolves around the abbey library, situated in a fortified tower—the aedificium.
 This structure has three floors—the ground floor contains the kitchen and refectory, the first floor a scriptorium, and the top floor is occupied by the library.
 The two lower floors are open to all, while only the librarian may enter the last.
 A catalogue of books is kept in the scriptorium, where manuscripts are read and copied.
 A monk who wishes to read a book would send a request to the librarian, who, if he thought the request justified, would bring it to the scriptorium.
 Finally, the library is in the form of a labyrinth, whose secret only the librarian and the assistant librarian know.

 The aedificium has four towers at the four cardinal points, and the top floor of each has seven rooms on the outside, surrounding a central room.
 There are another eight rooms on the outer walls, and sixteen rooms in the centre of the maze.
 Thus, the library has a total of fifty-six rooms.
 Each room has a scroll containing a verse from the Book of Revelation.
 The first letter of the verse is the letter corresponding to that room.
-The letters of adjacent rooms, read together, give the name of a region (e.g. Hibernia in the West tower), and those rooms contain books from that region.
+The letters of adjacent rooms, read together, give the name of a region (e.g. Hibernia in the West tower), and those rooms contain books from that region, by authors born there or about subjects associated with that region.
 The geographical regions are: